Misdemeanor charges recommended against man in Trump hat who brandished gun during Woodinville protests

 A King County detective recommended potential criminal charges this week against a Bellevue man who was captured on video wearing a Trump hat and pointing a handgun at political opponents during a confrontation in downtown Woodinville last month.

-King County Sheriff’s Det.
-Tracey Dodd presented her investigation to Woodinville prosecutors on Wednesday, recommending the man be charged with either of two misdemeanor counts related to aiming a dangerous weapon at others, Woodinville Police Chief Katie Larson said Thursday.
+King County sheriff’s Det.
+Tracey Dodd presented her investigation to Woodinville prosecutors on Wednesday, recommending the man face misdemeanor charges under state laws that prohibit displaying a gun to intimidate people and aiming a dangerous weapon at others, the detective’s probable cause affidavit shows.

-“We obviously feel our investigation is very thorough and complete, but whether he’ll be charged or not is now up to prosecutors,” Larson said.
+“Any number of people could have been hurt in this incident and a slip or a sudden move could have resulted … in tragedy,” Dodd’s affidavit states.

 Sarah Roberts, whose firm handles prosecutions for Woodinville, said Thursday she expects to have a decision within the next week or so.